jasminekuo/Climate-Equity-PCA-Analysis/README.md

 ## About the Author

 This analysis was conducted by Jasmine Kuo, a data scientist with a passion for leveraging analytics to address global challenges.
 For inquiries or collaboration, reach out via [Email](mailto:ik2437@nyu.edu) or [LinkedIn](https://www.linkedin.com/in/jasmineejkuo/).

-Thank you for exploring this project.
-Your insights, questions, and collaborations are what drive further exploration and understanding in the pursuit of climate equity.